AMANY786/cp468_assignment2/README.md

 #### 5. Open **q2_partA.py** and **CustomerProfiles_Q2** in a code editor (Ex.
 VS Code, Eclipse, etc)

-#### 6. Run the code in the code editor and it should open a window called "Figure 1", which is the scatter plot to visualize how customers are distributed.
+#### 6. Run **q2_partA.py** in the code editor and it should open a window called "Figure 1", which is the scatter plot to visualize how customers are distributed.

 ## Part B Instructions: